bennetgallein/DiscordGitlab/README.md

 Now, just upload to a webserver and paste the file's path over at GitLab.
 And you are now receving Discord Notifications every time something gets pushed!

 ## Changelog
+### v2.0
+Push Event and Issues are now working as expected.
 ### v1.0
 First release, enables Notifications for push Event.
 ## License